dnvgl/i18n/DOCUMENTATION.md

 ```

 ### formatCountry()
-Not supported in Safari browser v14.0 (v14.1 and newer are supported) -> the function returns the translated english ISO country name instead.
+Not supported in Safari browser v14.0 (v14.1 and newer are supported) -> the function returns ISO country name (in english) instead.

 ```typescript
 import { formatCountry } from '@dnvgl/i18n';